authcrunch/authcrunch.github.io/docs/authorize/auto-redirect-url.md

 If it is, then the `set auth url` will be overwritten with the issuer's web address.

-## Javascript Redirect
+## JavaScript Redirect

-The following directive enables Javascript-based redirect.
+The following directive enables JavaScript-based redirect.
 This is useful when the URI path contains pound (`#`) sign.

 ```